ChameDalton/psrd-compendium/docs/project_notes.md

 Updated leak_tracker_flutter_testing to 3.0.1 to resolve conflict with leak_tracker: 10.0.0 (commit 400ebebc).
 Updated leak_tracker to 10.0.5 to resolve conflict with leak_tracker_flutter_testing: 3.0.1 (commit 5796744).
 Updated vm_service to 14.2.4 to resolve conflict with leak_tracker: 10.0.5 (commit 32e80c2).
+Reverted vm_service to 15.0.0 to align with flutter_test pinning, updated leak_tracker to 11.0.0 and leak_tracker_flutter_testing to 3.0.5 to resolve conflicts (commit 1dbd9f8).

 Compilation Errors (commit 5129bb9):